angusmacdonald/dropbox-revisions/README.md

 ### Requirements ###
 The Dropbox API requires that the JSON and OAUTH gems are installed.
 The following command can be used to do this:
 	gem install json oauth

+To run the script you must obtain a Dropbox API key and add it to appKey.yaml.

 ### License ###
 This script is released under the MIT license, as is the Dropbox API code itself.